List of Chelsea F.C. records and statistics

 Chelsea Football Club are an English professional association football club based in Fulham, London.
 The club was established in 1905 and plays its home games at Stamford Bridge.

 Domestically, Chelsea have won six top-flight titles, eight FA Cups and five League Cups.
-In international competitions, they have won two UEFA Champions League titles, two UEFA Europa Leagues, two UEFA Cup Winners' Cups, two UEFA Super Cups and one FIFA Club World Cup.
-They were the first English club to win all four European trophies and are the only London club to win the UEFA Champions League.
+In international competitions, they have won two UEFA Champions League titles, two UEFA Europa Leagues, two UEFA Cup Winners' Cups, two UEFA Super Cups, one UEFA Conference League and two FIFA Club World Cups.
+They are the only club to have won four main UEFA club competitions, and the only London club to have won the UEFA Champions League and FIFA Club World Cup.
 The club's record appearance maker is Ron Harris, who made 795 appearances between 1961 and 1980.
 Frank Lampard is Chelsea's record goalscorer, scoring 211 goals in total.

 Honours

 The first major trophy won by Chelsea came in 1955, when the team became national champions after winning the 1954–55 First Division title.
 In the 2009–10 season, Chelsea won their first and only double after winning both the Premier League and the FA Cup.
-Upon winning the 2012–13 UEFA Europa League, Chelsea became the fourth club in history to have won the "European Treble" of European Cup/UEFA Champions League, European Cup Winners' Cup/UEFA Cup Winners' Cup, and UEFA Cup/UEFA Europa League.
-Their most recent success came in February 2022, when they won their first FIFA Club World Cup title.
+Upon winning the 2024–25 UEFA Conference League, Chelsea became the first club in history to have won all five major UEFA club competitions (UEFA Champions League, UEFA Cup Winners' Cup, UEFA Europa League, UEFA Conference League, and UEFA Super Cup).
+Their most recent success came in July 2025, when they won their second FIFA Club World Cup title.